TatuLund/vaadin-create23/README.md

 Despite the application using the old Vaadin 8, many of the examples featured here are applicable to more current Vaadin versions.

+For a framework-agnostic functional specification of the application behavior, see the [VaadinCreate Product Requirements Document](docs/VaadinCreate.PRD.md).
+For visual UX layout specs, see [WireFrames](docs/WireFrames.md).

 ## Covered topics

 Despite being a somewhat artificial internal purchase tool, this demo app covers various use cases you may encounter in a real-life application.
 The demonstrated cases are based on actual customer questions I have seen during my career as a software consultant.